nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * A `KeywordPredicate` class is added under the `model/patient` package.
 * `FindCommand` class is modified to keep a KeywordPredicate object as a filed.
+* `FindCommandParser` class is modified to parser both patients' name and nric number.

 Given below is an example usage scenario of this feature using both name and Nric as inputs.